-Believe it or not but last Saturday morning I spent over an hour chatting over the phone with my friend Dr Piotr Buczkowski.
+Believe it or not. but last Saturday morning I spent over an hour chatting over the phone with my friend Dr Piotr Buczkowski.
 He is a renowned Spine Pain Specialist.
-We had met at Medical University twenty odd years ago and then again a few years ago at one of the pain conferences.
+We met at Medical University twenty odd years ago and then again a few years ago at one of the pain conferences.
 Dr Buczkowski’s interest has always been discogenic pain, i.e. pain arising from a spine disc.
-Last year he gave a fascinating lecture on new method of diagnosing discogenic pain.
-It is a very difficult problem: neither patient history, nor clinical examination, nor MRI scans can give us a robust answer whether patient suffers from discogenic pain.
-For many years a gold standard of discogenic pain diagnosis was so called Provocative Discography (PD).
-It was a fairly cruel procedure when clinician injected under pressure a contrast medium to suspected disc.
-If the injection caused the same pain as patient experienced daily the PD was considered positive.
-The procedure was very painful (obviously…) and carried out considerable risks to patient.
+Last year, he gave a fascinating lecture on a new method of diagnosing discogenic pain.
+It is a very difficult problem: neither patient history, nor clinical examination, nor MRI scans can give us a robust answer whether a patient suffers from discogenic pain.
+For many years, a gold standard of discogenic pain diagnosis was called Provocative Discography (PD).
+It was a fairly cruel procedure, where a clinician injected, under pressure, a contrast medium to a suspected disc.
+If the injection caused the same pain as the patient experienced daily, the PD was considered positive.
+The procedure was very painful (obviously…) and carried considerable risks to the patient.
 And the result could be either false positive or false negative.
-This is was one of the reasons why treating discogenic pain was so challenging and often unsuccessful.
+This is was one of the reasons why treating discogenic pain was so challenging and, often, unsuccessful.
 Simply we treated a wrong disc.

 Magnetic Resonance Spectroscopy (MRS).